 (I) Each utility shall submit an interconnection report to the Commission two times per year and shall make it available to the public on its website.
+A cooperative electric association that has voted to exempt itself from regulation pursuant to C.R.S. § 40-9.5-103 shall submit an interconnection report to the Commission once per year.
 The first interconnection report shall be due 180 days after the effective date of these interconnection rules.
 Upon a filing by a party with proper standing showing good cause, and when necessary and appropriate, the Commission may by order increase the frequency of such reporting on a temporary basis.
 The report shall contain relevant totals for both the year and the most recent reporting period, including the following information listed in subparagraphs (q)(II) and (III) of this rule.
+The report shall also contain the total number of missed deadlines contained in these rules in the reporting period as well as copies of any notices of delay or missed deadlines issued by the utility to an interconnection customer pursuant to paragraph 3853(g).